Multimodal Machine Learning in Image-Based and Clinical Biomedicine: Survey and Prospects: Introduction

-With this fortuitous emergence of readily-available multimodal data comes new challenges and responsibilities for those who use them.
-The survey and taxonomy from \cite{baltrusaitis2017multimodal} presents an organized description of these new challenges, which can be summarized in Figure 1: 1) Representation, 2) Fusion, 3) Alignment, 4) Translation, 5) Co-learning.
-Representation often condenses a single modality such as audio or an image to a simple vector or matrix form and is concerned with ways to combine more than one modality into the same representation space.
-Good \textbf{representations} are constructed in ways in which relationships and context can be preserved between modalities.
-Multimodal \textbf{fusion} concerns itself with how to properly combine multimodal data into a predictive model.
-In \textbf{alignment}, models attempt to automatically align one modality to another.
+With the emergence of readily-available multimodal data comes new challenges and responsibilities for those who use them.
+The survey and taxonomy from \cite{baltrusaitis2017multimodal} presents an organized description of these new challenges, which can be summarized in Figure \ref{fig:figure1}: 1) Representation, 2) Fusion, 3) Alignment, 4) Translation, 5) Co-learning. \textbf{Representation} often condenses a single modality such as audio or an image to a machine-readable data structure such as a vector, matrix, tensor object, or other geometric form, and is concerned with ways to combine more than one modality into the same representation space.
+Good multimodal representations are constructed in ways in which relationships and context can be preserved between modalities.
+Multimodal \textbf{fusion} relates to the challenge of how to properly combine multimodal data into a predictive model.
+In multimodal \textbf{alignment}, models attempt to automatically align one modality to another.
 In a simple case, models could be constructed to align PPG signals taken at a 60Hz sampling frequency with a 240Hz ECG signal.
-In a more challenging case, video of colonoscopy could be aligned to an image representing the camera’s location in the colon. \textbf{Translation} consists of mapping one modality to another.
+In a more challenging case, video of colonoscopy could be aligned to an image representing the camera’s location in the colon.
+Multimodal \textbf{translation} consists of mapping one modality to another.
 For example, several popular natural language processing (NLP) models attempt to map an image to a description of the image, switching from the imaging domain to a text domain.
-In translational medicine, image-to-image translation tends to be the most common method, whereby one easily-obtained imaging domain such as CT is converted to a harder-to-obtain domain such as T1 MRI.
-Lastly, multimodal \textbf{co-learning} is one of the most active and rapidly progressing fields, involving several different sub-fields.
-In essence, multimodal co-learning involves any practice of adapting models trained on one modality to those trained in a different modality.
+In translational medicine, image-to-image translation tends to be the most common method, whereby one easily-obtained imaging domain such as CT is converted to a harder-to-obtain domain such as T1-weighted MRI.
+Lastly, multimodal \textbf{co-learning} involves the practice of transferring knowledge learned from one modality to a model or data from a different modality.